 Our reluctance to use medication as a first stage treatment

-Whilst we are not against medication at our clinic, and do think it can be valuable for very young children with learning delays (who are too young for cognitive training), or older children engaging in risky behaviours at risk for expulsion, typically we encourage patients aged 7+ to actually learn lifelong strategies to minimise the invasiveness of their issues and build their core cognitive skills so their skills are maximised for life (not just the 4-10 hours medication can offer).
-In adulthood we support medication being used intermittently for important projects or events, however as experts in this area we have seen the damage that medication can create socially and in relationships and do not encourage regular use.
-For many adults the medication can create two different personalities that partners cannot understand or cope well with; when the medication wears off they don’t understand why their partner is more chaotic and difficult to deal with, creating relationship issues.
+Whilst we are not against medication at our clinic, and do think it can be valuable for very young children with learning delays (who are too young for cognitive training), or older children engaging in risky behaviours at risk for expulsion, typically we encourage patients aged 7+ to actually learn lifelong strategies to minimise the invasiveness of their issues and build their core cognitive skills so their skills are maximised for life.
+Unfortunately the main stimulants used to treat ADHD typically only last from around 4-10 hours, meaning that at best someone who has taken medication at 7am will have benefits until around 5pm.
+Most homework and homelife occurs after 5pm, and this can create chaos in the mornings (before medication kicks in) and after school (when medication wears off).
+Families often need strategies to manage homework and home behaviour even when kids are taking medication, so the therapies we offer are considered invaluable by even patients on medication.
+In adulthood we support medication being used intermittently for important projects, events or work as needed, however as experts in this area we have seen the problems that medication can sometimes create socially when medication wears off at night.
+One of the key issues that ADHD can create are social issues and many people struggle to maintain relationships as stimulant medication cannot cover them when socialising at night.
+For this reason we prefer a broader, more wholistic approach that addresses the social, academic and occupational symptoms present in people with ADHD, so that symptom reduction goes well beyond the 4-10 hours of medication use.

 ADHD 7-Step Program